-Need some inspiration on what to do with yourself in Oxford this weekend?
+Need some inspiration for what to do with yourself in Oxford this weekend?

-Look no further because we’ve done the work and pulled together seven or so brilliant things for you to do in and around Oxford this coming weekend – you know, the kind of things worth making time for.
+And look no further because we’ve done the leg for you work and pulled together some of the brilliant things you should do or see in and around Oxford this weekend – you know, the kind of things worth making time for.

 Otherwise, squirrel yourself away in one of the city’s intimate art and cultural venues like the North Wall Arts Centre and Modern Art Oxford, which often put up a bold and ambitious programme of contemporary art.

 For comedy lovers, you can treat yourselves to a Saturday night of award-winning comedy at The Glee Club in Oxford, where four superb stand-up comedians aim to keep you laughing until Monday.

 Explore Oxford with purpose – whether you’re a local, new in town, or just passing through.
 We’ve got some rather helpful insider guides to help you get the best out of your time discovering Oxford – because we’re good like that!

 If you’d rather head out of town, might we suggest a visit to one of our diverse and vibrant range of independent bookshops in Oxfordshire, where you’re sure to find more than meets the eye.

 Green-fingered?
 We’ve a good selection of garden centres across Oxfordshire – perfect for finding ideas and inspiration, and for whiling away those tedious hours between brunch and supper.

 Still looking beyond Oxford?
 Don’t miss the annual Thame Fun Fair that transforms Thame’s High Street for three days in September into a mini theme park with rides, bumper cars and candyfloss, or the Joana Vasconcelos: Wedding Cake tours at Waddesdon Manor.